View Adopted: 2020.03.12

 On 28 July 2015, the author’s father killed T.A.
 This crime was committed after the consumption of alcohol and was motivated by jealousy.
 On the same day, the father was arrested on suspicion of murder and subsequently detained.
 He received the order of pretrial detention only on 31 July 2015, was not brought before a judge or other officer authorized by law until December 2015, as part of his criminal trial.

-At the trial the author’s father was found guilty of intentional deprivation of life of another person committed with extreme cruelty, nothing he had already committed murder and had evaded paying alimony, and sentenced him to death.
+At the trial the author’s father was found guilty of intentional deprivation of life of another person committed with extreme cruelty, noting he had already committed murder and had evaded paying alimony, and sentenced him to death.
 Following the verdict, the author’s father submitted unsuccessful cassation appeals, request for a pardon, and an appeal within the supervisory review procedure.

 The author, on behalf of her father, claims that the State party violated her father’s right to life under article 6 of the Covenant.
 She also claims that his trial, which lacked due process guarantees and resulted in a death sentence, itself violated her fathers right’s under article 6 (1) and (2) of the Covenant.